turutupa/blog/content/blog/my-development-config.md

 ## zsh && Oh-my-zsh!

+It is a shell like many others out there.
+You might be used to using powershell - windows - or bash - linux and mac.
 I've been using this for a long time and I feel really comfortable with it so I haven't experienced many other shells lately.
 It even came by default on my old macbook pro so feels like home.
 I like installing oh-my-zsh for the themes and some of the out-of-the-box functionalities.
 I run it with the default theme.
 I like its simplicity.
 You can also check [powerlevel10k](https://github.com/romkatv/powerlevel10k).
 I did use that for some time and it is really nice.

 I heard about fish and some others but never got my hands into them.